qwasi/android-sdk/README.md

     }); //this is an Async function.
 ```

-**Note: other registerDevice functions exist for when you have more or less information about the user, or device.**
+**Note: other registerDevice functions exist for when you have more or less information about the user, or device.
+Most fields are NULLable, but will use defaults when this is done, UserToken will default to an empty string.**

 **Note: Most API method calls are Async meaning use call backs if you are doing a series of them that depend on other functions operations.**

 ###### SDK EVENT - "REGISTER"